-Prince George's County government operates under a County Charter which was adopted in 1970.
-The powers of the County government are provided in the County Charter of Prince George's and in the Constitution and the laws of the State of Maryland (see Title 10 of the Local Government Article of the Annotated Code of Maryland, as amended).
-Under the County Charter, the County government is composed of an executive and a legislative branch.
-The executive branch implements and enforces the laws and administers the day-to-day affairs of the County government.
-It consists of a County Executive (who is elected by the qualified voters of the entire County) and all other officers, agents and employees under the County Executive's supervision and authority, including the Chief Administrative Officer who is responsible for the day-to-day administration of County government.
-The legislative branch of the County government consists of a nine-member County Council (elected from Councilmanic Districts) and its staff.
-The County Executive and members of the County Council are elected for coterminous four-year terms by qualified voters of the County and are limited by the County Charter to two consecutive four-year terms in office.
+The County operates under the Prince George's County Charter, which was adopted in November 1970.
+The powers of the County are provided in the County Charter and in the Constitution and the laws of the State of Maryland, including Title 10 of the Local Government Article.
+Under the County Charter, the County is composed of an executive and a legislative branch.

+The executive branch implements and enforces the laws and administers the day-to-day business of the County.
+It consists of a County Executive (who is elected by the qualified voters of the entire County) and all other officers, agents and employees under the County Executive's supervision and authority, including the Chief Administrative Officer, who is responsible for the day-to-day administration of the County.
+The County Executive is elected for four-year terms by qualified voters of the County and is limited by the County Charter to two consecutive four-year terms in office.